hove-io/transit_model/src/documentation/ntfs2gtfs.md

 Shuttle | 7 | 6

 ### stops.txt
-The entrances/exits of stations (stops having `location_type` = 2) are not handled in the current version.
+Stops and stations (stops having `location_type` = 0 and 1) are the only objects handled in the current version.

 GTFS field | Required | NTFS file | NTFS field
 --- | --- | --- | ---